ankit-rathi/ProbNStat4DS/README.md

 # ProbNStat4DS
-Companion GitHub notebook with 'Probability &amp; Statistics for Data Science'
+Companion GitHub notebook for 'Probability &amp; Statistics for Data Science' book

 ## About the Author
 https://www.linkedin.com/in/ankitrathi/